-If you picked up the iPhone 7 Plus, you'll surely want to keep that semi-pricey investment safe.
-The best that you can do to protect your purchase is keep it in a case that will help ensure the metal body stays unscathed and that the screen is kept from shattering.
+If you picked up the iPhone 7 Plus, you'll certainly want to keep your investment protected.
+The best thing to safeguard your purchase is keep it wrapped in a case to ensure its metal body stays unscathed and that its screen is safe from shattering.

-Too many people find out the hard way that one bad drop is all it takes for your iPhone 7's screen to turn into a cracked mess of sharp glass.
-In some cases, the phone still functions, but it’s better to just get an iPhone 7 Plus case and avoid this fate entirely.
+An unfortunate number of smartphone owners find out the hard way that all it takes is one bad drop for your iPhone 7's screen to splinter into a cracked mess of sharp glass shards.
+Sure, the phone may still function, but it’s better to just get an iPhone 7 Plus case and avoid those tragedies altogether.

 Here are our recommendations to keep your iPhone 7 Plus safe and sound for a long life of service, especially now that it's been updated with iOS 12 and should continue to get updates in the foreseeable future.

 Note: we've ranked these from cheapest to most expensive according to prices at time of writing.

 1. Dockem Synthetic Leather Sleeve